jpc-hpe/my_nvim_config/README.md

 yanky: advanced yank: leader-p <p <P =p =P >p >P TODO: complete

+### concepts

+- The location list is local to a window.
+Open it with :lopen or :lw
+- The quickfix list is global.
+Open it with :copen or :cw
+- Some plugins fill one of those lists, some fill the other

+- The status line is what you see at the bottom of a window
+- The winbar is similar but at the top of the window
+- The tabline alows to select which buffer
 ## License

 All code is licensed under the [MIT License](https://opensource.org/license/mit).